amimarhml6/PatientManagement/README.md

-🏥 MedLink – Patient Management Dashboard (Frontend)
+🏥 MedLink – Patient Management Dashboard

 A modern and responsive **Patient Management Dashboard** built using **React**, **Vite**, **HTML**, **CSS**, and **JavaScript**.
 This project offers a beautiful UI for managing patient data in healthcare settings.